0x4139/ginAuthentication/Readme.md

 ```

 ### Tests
-No tests we're written :( sorry
+No tests were written :( sorry
 ```sh
 go
 ```